Lapua recap

 Moving.
 My new apartment contained both pleasent and unpleasent surprises.

 I was happy to find two beds instead of one, there was also a plate, two glasses and a pot :) but I was quite annoyed that the previous tenant did not clean the place before leaving.
 Especially the floor and toilet was really nasty.
 Showering caused a minor flood so I bought rubber gloves today and cleaned the drain.
-Think I that I will have to call the plumber if it did not help.
+Think I that I will have to call the plumber if it did not help. - IKEA trip to buy stuff for the new apartment.
+I tried to buy as little as possible since I will not be able to bring it home.
+Mainly basic things like a doormat, sheets, a pillow, a frying pan, etc. Best buy - a cosy blanket!
+My plan is to buy cutelry, plates and such secondhand.

-• Picking new courses.
+- Picking new courses.
 Why are the ones that seem the most interesting overlaping?!?
 Besides PDP that runs all year I finally decided to take:

 - Grundkurs i sannolikhetskalkyl och statistik (5 cr)